ppgco/ppg-core-js-sdk/examples/browser/bundled/README.md

 ```

 Serve files via live-server and open browser to check
-Open developer tools (you will see subscription in console)
+developer tools (you will see subscription in console)
 ```bash
 $ yarn serve
 ```

-In console you will see sth like:
+In console you will see something like:

 ```json
 {